This article is a collection of other setup-related articles. Links to the other articles can be found throughout!

 To Edit or Delete an Alert, simply click on the Alert name

 Active Alerts Will Display in your Dashboard

-You can also view all your low items at once in two ways:
+You can also view all your low products at once in two ways:

-- In the Inventory section using the 'Low inventory' filter in the Items & Variants tab:
+- In the Inventory section using the 'Low inventory' filter in the Products & Variants tab: